UnrealArtOptimization/minimal-mistakes/book/profiling/passes-lighting.md

 For shadowed lights, the biggest factor is the amount of polygons that will have to be rendered into a depth map.
 Light source's __Attenuation Radius__ sets the hard limit for the drawing range.
 Shadowed spot lights are typically less heavy than point lights, because their volume is a cone, not a full sphere.
 Their additional setting is __Outer Cone Angle__ -- the smaller, the better for rendering speed, because probably less object will fall into this lamp's volume.

 Directional light features a multi-resolution method of rendering shadows, called _cascaded shadow maps_.
 It's needed because of the huge area a directional light (usually the sun) has to cover.
-Epic's wiki provides [tips for using CSMs](https://wiki.unrealengine.com/LightingTroubleshootingGuide#Directional_Light_ONLY:_Cascaded_Shadow_Maps_Settings:).
+Epic's wiki provides [{{ icon_link }} tips for using CSMs](https://wiki.unrealengine.com/LightingTroubleshootingGuide#Directional_Light_ONLY:_Cascaded_Shadow_Maps_Settings:).
 The most significant gains come from __Dynamic Shadow Distance__ parameter.
 The quality in close distance to the camera can be adujsted with __Cascade Distribution Exponent__, at the expense of farther planes.

 To control the resolution of shadows, use `sg.ShadowQuality X` in the INI files, where `X` is a number between 0 and 4.
 High resolution shadows can reduce visible jagging (aliasing), at the cost of rendering, storing and reading back bigger depth maps.